SamuelJennings/django-content-license/CONTRIBUTING.md

 ## Get Started!

+>[!Note]
+> This package uses Poetry for dependency management and packaging.
+If you are unfamiliar with Poetry, please see the [Poetry documentation](https://python-poetry.org/docs/) and install the package before continuing.

 Ready to contribute?
 Here's how to set up `django-content-license` for local development.

 1. Fork the `django-content-license` repo on GitHub.